TapasTripura/Wavelet-Neural-Operator-for-pdes/README.md

 # Wavelet-Neural-Operator-for-pdes
 This repository contains the python codes of the paper
-  > + "Wavelet  Neural  Operator  for  solving  parametric  partialdifferential  equations  in  computational  mechanics  problems", authored by Tapas Tripura and Souvik Chakraborty.
+  > + Tripura, T., & Chakraborty, S. (2023).
+Wavelet Neural Operator for solving parametric partial differential equations in computational mechanics problems.
+Computer Methods in Applied Mechanics and Engineering, 404, 115783.
   > + In arXiv version this article can be searched as "Wavelet neural operator: a neural operator for parametric partial differential equations".
 The arXiv version can be accessed [here](https://arxiv.org/abs/2208.05609).

 # Architecture of the wavelet neural operator (WNO).